Uniquee1/Notes/stats_midterms.md

-Below is the markdown file containing solutions and answers for each question in the provided PDF.
-Each problem is explained step-by-step.
+Below is the updated Markdown file where **all fractions are boxed** for consistency, including those in solutions and answers.

 ---